Free, safe & static email

 In Resources (left panel) go to “/LAMBDANAME”.
 There should already be an empty OPTIONS method which we will not be using.
 Let us create a POST method.
 On the right hand side click “Create method”.
 The method type should be POST, the integration type “Lambda function”.
 Then select the lambda function from the list.
 If you cannot find it, make sure that you have selected the right region.
 Under Method request settings, hit “API key required” checkbox.
 This will enable throttling in a later stage.
 Under HTTP request headers add a header.
 Name it “X-Api-Key” and set it to be required.
 In the Request body tab add a model.
 Set the content type to “application/json” and select the model we just created from the drop-down box.
 Hit create method, and you will be sent back to the API Gateway resources screen.

-Go back to “/LAMBDANAME” and on the righthand side hit “Enable CORS”.
+Go back to “/LAMBDANAME” and on the right hand side hit “Enable CORS”.
 CORS stands for cross-origin resource sharing (CORS) and we need it to allow for requests form scripts running in the browser.
 Check the POST box and save.

 Finally, in the top right of “/LAMBDANAME” hit deploy API and describe the version.